MinightDev/Password-gen/README.md

-Certainly!
-Here's a README.md file for the password generator code you provided:

 # Password Generator

 This is a simple password generator program written in C. It generates random passwords based on user input for the number of characters and the desired combination of characters.